EpicSharpCode/EpicSharpCode/README.md

 # 👋 Hello everyone!
-- 👨 My name is Andrey and
+- 👨 My name is Andrey
 - 👨‍💻 I'm Middle Unity Developer
 - 👀 I’m interested in new technologies and all kind of games
 - 🌱 I’m always learning some new cool stuff in GameDev